Absentee ballot: Czech Republic

 In the Czech Republic voters have several options to cast their vote in absence.
-Since 2003, it has been possible to use voter card (cz. voličský průkaz) to vote at different polling station.
+Since 2003, it has been possible to use a voter card (cz. voličský průkaz) to vote at different polling station.
 Voter cards can be used in all elections except for municipal elections.
-In the case of Presidential elections and elections to the Chamber of Deputies, electors with voter card can cast their ballots in person at any open polling station within or outside of Czech borders, even outside their district.
+In the case of Presidential elections and elections to the Chamber of Deputies, electors with voter card can cast their ballots in person at any open polling station within or outside of Czech borders, even outside their assigned district.
 For elections to the European parliament, voting is possible at any polling station within the country.
 In case of regional elections and elections to the Senate, it is possible only within their assigned electoral district.

 Postal voting was established in the Czech Republic in 2024.
 It is available to all voters living or stationed abroad.
 It can be used in elections to the Chamber of Deputies, Presidential elections and elections to the European Parliament.

 If electors cannot attend the polling station due to health limitations, they can request portable ballot box.
-Two members of the electoral committee then take the portable box and allow the voter to vote from their home or medical facility.
+Two members of the electoral committee then take the portable box and allow the voter to vote from their home or a medical facility.